crgwbr/mongo_orm/README.md

 #README

 mongo_orm is a simple, lightweight object relation mapper for MongoDB, based on Django's default ORM.
 It's goal is to provide a super easy way to start using MongoDB in any Python project.
+This project is *NOT* recommended for use yet; saying its half-baked is an overstatement.
+It will get better with time :)

 #Getting Started